sttk/sabi-rust/README.md

 Inside your `main` function, register your global `DataSrc` and setup the `sabi` framework.
 Then, create an instance of `DataHub` and register the necessary local `DataSrc` using the `uses` method.
-Finally, use the `txn` method of `DataHub` to execute your defined application logic function (`my_logic`) within a transaction.
+Finally, use the `txn!` macro to execute your defined application logic function (`my_logic`) within a transaction.
 This automatically handles transaction commits and rollbacks.